Professional HOA Violation Notice Template & Letter Builder

-A strong HOA violation letter identifies the homeowner and property, cites the exact CC&R or rule violated, describes the violation with the date observed, states the corrective action and a cure deadline, and explains what happens next — a fine or hearing — if it is not resolved.
-Build one below in seconds.
+A professional HOA violation letter identifies the homeowner and property, cites the exact CC&R or rule violated, describes the violation with the date observed, states the corrective action and a cure deadline, and explains what happens next — a fine or hearing — if it is not resolved.
+Pair with KindHOA's step-by-step notice guide and modern ops platform ($0 or $29/mo flat); for unpaid dues use late-fee notices, not a covenant letter.

 Dear Jane Resident,